 Embo Beach, Easter Ross & Black Isle

-Beach in Easter Ross & Black Isle
+Beach near Easter Ross & Black Isle

 Embo Beach is one of the best places to visit in Embo for those seeking a long, unspoiled stretch of golden sand on Scotland's northeast coast.
 Stretching from the historic former fishing village of Embo to the mouth of the River Fleet, the beach offers soft yellow sand, clear water and a tranquil atmosphere that appeals to families, walkers and nature lovers alike.
 Its vast dunes, broad shoreline and wide skies create a setting perfect for peaceful strolls or long afternoons by the sea.